- Cruise Ship Injuries

 Unfortunately, we see far too often what happens when dogs attack.
 While the new signs and increased patrol at Alligator Point cannot change the fact that our client was attacked by an unleashed dog, Scott & Wallace is always happy to see something good come out of a bad situation.
 Hopefully the signs and increased patrol will help prevent other Franklin County beachgoers from dog attacks.
 As always, feel free to contact a dog bite attorney at Scott & Wallace if you have any questions about dog bites.

-- Scott & Wallace Attorney, Robert Scott, selected a Top 20 Golden A.C.E.
+- Scott & Wallace, Attorney Robert Scott, Top 20 Golden A.C.E.
 Nominee

 The Tallahassee Network of Young Professionals has recently closed taking nominations for their second annual Golden A.C.E. awards.
 The award recognizes young professionals under the age of 40 who are excelling in one of twenty industry sectors and who exemplify authentic community engagement (A.C.E.)